josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🌱_prevent_as_authoritarian_seedling.md

 ---

-## What makes PREVENT a proto-authoritarian seed
+## What makes PREVENT an authoritarian seed
 A system becomes proto-authoritarian when it exerts controlling, suppressive, or punitive effects without the explicit intent to do so.
 PREVENT introduces key elements of such systems:
 • pre-crime logic
 • anticipatory suspicion